MarcosNicolau/ssl/tps/02-Automata/readme.md

 The goal of this assignment was to develop two programs.

-One which could validate an string composed of octal, decimal and hexadecimal numbers, separated by a '$'.
+One which could validate a string composed of octal, decimal, and hexadecimal numbers, separated by a '$'.

-And another where given an string composed of decimal number and the 4 basic operators, should calculate and return the result.
+And another, given a string composed of decimal numbers and the 4 essential operators, should calculate and return the result.

 You can read the full assignment [here](./assignment.md).